Filter classes of upsets of distributive lattices

 \section{Introduction}

-In understanding the structure of distributive lattices, two facts are of paramount importance: the prime filter separation property (each filter is an intersection of prime filters) and the correspondence \mbox{between} prime filters and homo\-morphisms into the two-element distributive lattice $\BA{1}$ consisting of the elements $\False < \True$ (each prime filter is a homomorphic preimage of the prime filter $\{ \True \}$ on $\BA{1}$).
+The structure theory of distributive lattices rests on two facts: the prime filter separation property (which states that each filter is an intersection of prime filters) and the correspondence \mbox{between} prime filters and homo\-morphisms into the two-element distributive lattice $\BA{1}$ consisting of the elements $\False < \True$ (which states that each prime filter is a homomorphic preimage of the prime filter $\{ \True \}$ on $\BA{1}$).
 Together, these facts show that distributive lattices are subdirect powers of~$\BA{1}$.

 Are there other kinds of upward closed subsets (upsets) of distributive lattices besides filters which admit an analogous representation in terms of intersections of homomorphic preimages of a certain canonical upset?
 We show that if the role of the canonical prime filter $\{ \True \}$ on $\BA{1}$ is taken over by the upset $\nonempty{n}$ of non-zero ($x > \False$) elements of the finite Boolean lattice with $n$ atoms ${\BA{n} \assign (\BA{1})^{n}}$, we obtain precisely what we call \emph{$n$-filters}.
 An $n$-filter is an upset $F$ of a meet semilattice $\alg{S}$ which enjoys the following property for each non-empty finite set $X \subseteq F$: